softcarehub/Research-Guide/README.md

 ## flower detection
 1. Features selection so that we can distinguish between two flower
 2.

-> # Classical Machine Learning
-- Three types of Machine Learning
-1. `Supervised Learning`
-- Level required(output): Level means what we are going to predict that we know the value
-- classification, regression problem
-- Develop predictive model based on both input and output data
-2. `Unsupervised Learning`
-- Not Level required(output)
-- clustering
-- If there don't have level then it will be unsupervised learning
-- Group and interpret data based only on input data
-3. `Reinforcement Learning`
-- first learn then take action

-> # Deep Learning

 # Jupyter Course for beginners
 1. Jupyter notebook- introduction
 ![Jupyter-Notebook-introduction](images/1Jupyter-notebook-introduction.png)